Concrete vs. Modular Tile Courts: Which Is Better for Fort Worth Homeowners?

 According to the University of California, Los Angeles (UCLA) Physics & Astronomy instructional lab page on the coefficient of restitution, when balls impact a rigid surface, the resulting rebound follows a consistent, quantifiable physics relationship that depends on the material and surface properties.

 This indicates that hard surfaces such as concrete produce repeatable, measurable ball rebound behavior, commonly referred to as consistent ball response.
-That matters for basketball, pickleball, and tennis where predictable bounce affects play quality.
+That matters for basketball, pickleball, and tennis, where predictable bounce affects play quality.
 Texture and coatings can be adjusted for grip and speed without compromising stability.

 Modular tiles provide more surface cushioning, which some players prefer.
 However, ball response is less consistent due to the seams and flex points between tiles.
 This difference is subtle for casual play but noticeable for frequent users.